- UNSW

 Strategic priority 1: Raise the educational motivations, aspirations and achievement of low-SES and Indigenous students in the Matraville area

-UNSW is an integrated part of students’ experience at MSHS from the moment they start in Year 7 till they complete their secondary studies.
+UNSW is an integrated part of students’ experience at MSHS from Years 7-12.
 The UNSW Matraville Education Partnership manager works onsite at MSHS, connecting staff and students to people, events and opportunities across UNSW and supporting MSHS students’ educational needs.
-Examples include afterschool and holiday programs, working with UNSW tutors, extra assistance in classes from UNSW education students, the UNSW Gateway Program, incursions and excursions involving UNSW staff from a variety of disciplines, and dedicated scholarships for Matraville graduates who attend UNSW.
+Examples include afterschool and holiday programs, working with UNSW tutors, extra assistance in classes from UNSW education students, the UNSW Gateway Program, opens in a new window, incursions and excursions involving UNSW staff from a variety of disciplines, and dedicated scholarships for Matraville graduates who attend UNSW.

 Strategic priority 2: Engage UNSW with the Matraville community and build capacity to raise low-SES and Indigenous student outcomes